iscbel/cse15l-lab-reports/LabReport1.md

 ---
 **Vocabulary**

-`cd` is used for changing directories and can be followed with the directory you want to chang
+`cd` is used for changing directories and can be followed with the directory you want to change to.
+`ls`